xybu/ugl-server/README.md

 * 103 - Password should not be empty

 ### 3. logout
-Logout is a webclient-only event.
-For mobile apps please use revokeToken event. **To be updated to reflect token-based system.**
+Logout is a web client-only event.
+For mobile apps please use [revokeToken](#5-revoketoken) event.

 #### Associated Errors